 - The Ojai Valley Inn and Spa (Nice if you like golf, and being fancy, and feeling like you are visiting from LA).

 - The Farmer and the Cook (great as advertised)

 - Bart's Books (already on your list and it should be.)

-You may have also heard that even though it's technically in SoCal, the vibe of Ojai is 100% unique and makes you feel kinda separate from all that Southern California-ness that inspires such polarity.
-Ojai the perfect is spot for a weekend-long trip if you are in California for a vacation— or looking for a respite from your own Cali haunts.
+You may have also heard that even though it's sort-of-technically in SoCal, Ojai is 100% unique and makes you feel kinda separate from all that Southern California-ness.
+Ojai is perfect for a weekend-long trip if you are in California for a vacation— or looking for a respite from your own Cali haunts.